Uno No Mercy

 A: The 7 card with arrows in Uno No Mercy means you must swap your entire hand with another player of your choice.
 The arrows on the card indicate that hands are being exchanged.
 This is a powerful strategic tool — you can swap your large hand with someone who has only a few cards left.

-Q: What is the Reverse Draw Two in Uno No Mercy?
+Q: What is the Wild Reverse Draw 4 in Uno No Mercy?

 Q: When did Uno No Mercy come out?